OscarNOW/minecraft-server/.github/Readme.md

 ## **Special thanks**
 * [wiki.vg](https://wiki.vg) for documenting the full Minecraft protocol.
 * [minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol) for parsing all the packets and helping with the login process.
-* [All the contributors](https://github.com/OscarNOW/minecraft-server/graphs/contributors) for helping improve the library.
+* [All the contributors](https://github.com/OscarNOW/minecraft-server/graphs/contributors) for helping improve the package.